 Several free public lectures scheduled in 2020 at Jamestown Settlement and the American Revolution Museum at Yorktown have been impacted as a result of COVID-19, and we have worked to reschedule and explore digital options.
 Admission to public lectures is free.
 Reservations are required and available in advance of each lecture.

 “FROM PAST TO PRESENT”

 at Jamestown Settlement

-Public lectures at link storylines found in the museum’s exhibition galleries and how these moments in America’s past influenced its progression to the present.
+Public lectures link storylines found in the museum’s exhibition galleries and share how these vast moments in America’s past influenced its progression to the present.

 September 2, 4 p.m.

-Dr. Lucy Worsley, OBE, one of British television’s leading public historians and chief curator at Historic Royal Palaces, returns to Jamestown Settlement virtually as she presents a live online lecture based on her book “If Walls Could Talk: An Intimate History of the Home.”
-Registration to this free virtual lecture is limited and required here.
+An Afternoon with Dr. Lucy Worsley: Dr. Lucy Worsley, OBE, one of British television’s leading public historians and chief curator at Historic Royal Palaces, returns to Jamestown Settlement virtually as she presents a live online lecture based on her book “If Walls Could Talk: An Intimate History of the Home.”

 October 29, 7 p.m.